 - Candidates can also check the FGASA website to confirm the venue and time of the exam.

-- Written notice must be sent to firstname.lastname@example.org within 3 weeks of the exam, and the exam fee will be transferred to the next available exam session.
+- Written notice must be sent to firstname.lastname@example.org within 3 weeks of the exam, and the exam fee will then be transferred to the next available exam session.
 Any cancellations AFTER the 3 week period, will be charged at 25% of the exam fee.

-- If you do not arrive at your exam on the exam date and haven’t informed FGASA at least two weeks in advance, the fee will be forfeited.
+- If you do not arrive at your exam on the exam date and haven’t informed FGASA at least three weeks in advance, your exam payment will be forfeited.
 You will have to pay again for the next exam.

 - Your exam payment is valid only within the current year.
 So you may postpone your exam to the next sitting within the current year, but should you postpone to the following year, you will then need to pay the full exam fee again.

 - If you wish to change venues, you need to do so at least a month prior to the exam sitting.

 - If you are ill and are unable to attend the exam, you will need to provide a doctors note to this effect.